gntlmnoffice/archlinux-guide/README.md

 - Run `exit` to go back to the usb drive.
 - Run `umount -R /mnt` to unmount all the drive.
 - Run `reboot` to restart the computer.
 Remember to remove the installation drive

+#### Connect to wifi by default
+- Run `wifi-menu` and create a profile.
+Name it something memorable like **default**
+- Run `netctl enable profile_name` and next time you boot it should connect to the wifi automatically.

 #### Add user
 - Run `useradd -m -g group_name user_name` to add a user.